Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.ApacheAvro/README.md

 }
 catch (AvroSerializationException exception)
 {
-    // the exception message will contain the schema ID that was used to write the data Console.WriteLine(exception);
+    // When this exception occurs when deserializing, the exception message will contain the schema ID that was used to
+    // serialize the data.
+    Console.WriteLine(exception);

-    // we might want to look up the specific schema from Schema Registry so that we can log the schema definition if (exception.SchemaId != null)
+    // We might also want to look up the specific schema from Schema Registry so that we can log the schema definition if (exception.SerializedSchemaId != null)
     {
-        SchemaRegistrySchema schema = await client.GetSchemaAsync(exception.SchemaId);
+        SchemaRegistrySchema schema = await client.GetSchemaAsync(exception.SerializedSchemaId);
         Console.WriteLine(schema.Definition);
     }
 }